rohan911438/CodeSmith-CLI/README.md

 - Rohan Kumar (@rohan911438)
 - Ritav PaUl

+---

 ## ✨ What is CodeSmith CLI?

 CodeSmith CLI is a developer tool that lets you generate, customize, and run AI agents locally in seconds.
-It’s “Gemini CLI meets Copilot” — but open, hackable, and infra-free.
+It’s “Gemini CLI meets Copilot” — but open, hackable, and infra‑free.

 You can:
 - Scaffold a new AI agent with one command
-- Run it locally as a FastAPI app or as an MCP-style JSON-RPC server
+- Run it locally as a FastAPI app or as an MCP‑style JSON‑RPC service
-- Chat with it from your terminal
+- Chat with it from your terminal or via HTTP
 - Compose multiple agents into simple chains
+- Use a safe dev mode to preview diffs and back up files before edits

+Why this matters for Gemini Hack Day
+- Local‑first: demo without risky cloud dependencies; graceful echo fallback if keys/network are missing
+- Fast iteration: scaffold → run → chat in under a minute
+- Extensible: pluggable model providers, simple templates, clean Python

+---

-## 🚀 Demo in under 60 seconds
+## 🚀 TL;DR (60s demo)

 Windows (cmd.exe):